AdamCottrill/glisDbTools/README.md

 ```

-But most users should probably use the pre-compile binary available on
+*But most users should probably use the pre-compile binary available on
 the GLIS share-point site (it will be of the form:
-"glisDbTools_yyyy.mm.dd.zip").
+"glisDbTools_yyyy.mm.dd.zip")*.
 If are unable to find a recent
-version, contact the package author or one of the GLIS administrators.
+version, contact the package author or one of the Lake Representatives.

 ## Creesys 4.1 to GLIS Template